trybaeZm/Trybae_backend/README.md

 npm i -g nodemon <br>
 nodemon server.js

-# Docker Run Separate as container -

-docker build -t TrybaeBackend . <br>
-docker run -d -p 4455:4455 -t TrybaeBackend

-# Docker run full infrastructure with reverse proxying and load balancing -

-The app can also be run as multi container architechture using docker compose.
-Needs a little configuration.

 # note

 if the .env file is not found.
 Please create it and add the neccessary variables.